hehehenri/blog/lambda-calculus.md

 λcondition.λdo_this.λdo_that.(condition do_this do_that)
 ```

-The condition represents one of our church booleans that will determine with of the branches will be executed.
+The condition represents one of our church booleans that will determine with of the branches will be returned.
 You will get it when we reduce it again.

 ```
 true = λx.λy.x